Primer: core concepts in electronic circuits

 The unit of inductance — one henry (H) — corresponds the behavior of a device that, when subjected to a current rising at a rate of 1 A per second, opposes this (rather leisurely!) change by developing 1 volt across its terminals.
 The effect is symmetrical, so if the current plunges, the voltage dips negative as the inductor is trying to sustain the flow.

-As with capacitors, inductors impede the flow of alternating currents in a frequency-specific way.
+Similarly to capacitors, inductors impede the flow of alternating currents in a frequency-specific way.
 A series capacitor blocks DC and attenuates low frequencies; a series inductor does the opposite: it attenuates fast-changing signals while letting steady currents through.

 For inductors, the magnitude of this effect is quantified by the following formula:

-Once again, reactance is measured in ohms, but it’s not exactly the same as resistance.
+As before, this reactance is measured in ohms, but it’s not exactly the same as resistance.
 Similarly to to a capacitor, an inductor causes voltages and currents across the device to get out of phase — although in this instance, the voltage rises first, and the current catches up 1/4th of a cycle later.

 Impedance (Z)